 Although it may not always be possible, we expect to make a QEF election under the Internal Revenue Code where possible with respect to each entity treated as a PFIC to treat such non-U.S. entity as a QEF in the first year we hold shares in such entity.
 A QEF election is effective for our taxable year for which the election is made and all subsequent taxable years and may not be revoked without the consent of the IRS.
 If we make a QEF election with respect to our interest in a PFIC, in lieu of the foregoing treatment, we would be required to include in income each year a portion of the ordinary earnings and net capital gains of the QEF called "QEF Inclusions," even if not distributed to us.
 Thus, holders may be required to report taxable income as a result of QEF Inclusions without corresponding receipts of cash.
 However, a holder may elect to defer, until the occurrence of certain events, payment of the U.S. federal income tax attributable to QEF Inclusions for which no current distributions are received, but will be required to pay interest on the deferred tax computed by using the statutory rate of interest applicable to an extension of time for payment of tax.
-Our tax basis in the shares of such non-U.S. entities, and a holder's basis in our common units, will be increased to reflect QEF Inclusions.
-No portion of the QEF Inclusion attributable to ordinary income will be eligible for reduced rates of taxation.
-Amounts included as QEF Inclusions with respect to direct and indirect investments generally will not be taxed again when actually distributed.
+Our tax basis in the shares of such non-U.S. entities, and a holder's basis in our common units, will be increased to reflect QEF Inclusions with respect to direct and indirect investments generally will not be taxed again when actually distributed.
 You should consult your tax advisors as to the manner in which QEF Inclusions affect your allocable share of our income and your basis in your common units.